bullhornfixie/makers-tech-test-wk10/README.md

 | Withdraw money | Decrease balance |
 | Statement      | Show balance     |

-I chose to build the backend with Node.JS with a static web page to 'demonstrate' the program in it's simplest form and enable 'interaction' via Chrome Console.
+I chose to build the backend with Node.JS with a static web page to **demonstrate** the program in it's simplest form and enable **interaction** via Chrome Console.
 I am also less comfortable with JavaScript than Ruby and wanted to improve my syntax skills.

 I built a prototype of the program with all the core functionality working and tested.
 The greatest